Skip to content

 Bark icon

-Photo of the whole plant, the general appearance of a plant, resulting from its growth and branching pattern.
+Photo of the entire plant, the general appearance of a plant, resulting from its growth and branching pattern.

 Woody extension of a tree or shrub, bearing leaves, flowers or fruits.